Dr Samir Ayoub

 Medicines Research Group

-Pharmacology Programme and modules leadership, widening participation and promotion of pharmacology within further education community.
-Supervision of PhD and MSc students.
+Dr Samir Ayoub is a valued member of the Pharmacology programme and modules leadership, helping to widen participation and promotion of pharmacology within further education community.
+He is also a supervisor of PhD and MSc students.

 Dr Ayoub is a Senior Lecturer in Pharmacology at the University of East London.
 He acquired his PhD training at the William Harvey Research Institute, London, which was followed by a post-doctoral post funded by the Leverhulme Trust as an Early Career Fellowship; during which time he was also a visiting scientist at Professor Daniel Simmons’s laboratory at the Brigham Young University, USA.
 Before joining the University of East London, Dr Ayoub worked as a Research Associate at the Institute of Heart and Lung, Imperial College London.